What is a home study?

 - You will need to complete a minimum of 12 hours of pre-service training.

-- Your PRIDE or GROW training meets this requirement.
+- Your GROW training meets this requirement.

 Once your home study is completed, your licensing worker will submit all documents collected to the MDHHS Division of Child Welfare Licensing (DCWL) Department with their recommendation to license your family.
 DCWL will then review your packet of information and render their final decision on licensure.
 Keep in mind that the State of Michigan has the final say and reviews applications for every potential Foster and Adoptive family in the state and thus, their decision may take between 6-8 weeks to process.